Mr. Steve Roebuck reports

 About Avidian Gold Corp.

 Avidian brings a disciplined and veteran team of project managers together with a focus on advanced-stage gold exploration projects in Alaska.
-Avidian's Golden zone project hosts a National Instrument 43-101 indicated gold resource of 267,400 ounces (4,187,000 tonnes at 1.99 grams per tonne (g/t) gold (Au)) plus an inferred gold resource of 35,900 ounces (1,353,000 tonnes at 0.83 g/t Au).
-Additional projects include the Amanita and the Amanita NE gold properties which are both adjacent to Kinross Gold's Fort Knox gold mine in Alaska and the Jungo gold/copper property in Nevada.
+Avidian's Golden Zone project hosts an NI 43-101 indicated gold resource of 267,400 ounces (4,187,000 tonnes at 1.99 grams per tonne gold) plus an inferred gold resource of 35,900 ounces (1,353,000 tonnes at 0.83 gram per tonne gold).
+Additional projects include the Amanita and the Amanita NE gold properties, which are both adjacent to Kinross Gold's Fort Knox gold mine in Alaska, and the Jungo gold/copper property in Nevada.

 We seek Safe Harbor.